john-kurkowski/dotfiles/README.md

 2. Subtrees > submodules

-    I use the dead simple [pathogen.vim](https://github.com/tpope/vim-pathogen)
-    for Vim package management.
-But it doesn't fetch versions for you.
-What to do?
+    What to do about external plugins and scripts that don't have their own package manager?
 Hey, Git is pretty good at versioning.

-    Git subtrees store the squashed history of my Vim dependencies in this repo, but without the manual misery of Git submodules.
-On a new device, fetching all my Vim dependencies is 1 `git clone` away. pathogen.vim loads them without any code on my end, from the virtue of them being located in `.vim/bundle`.
+    Git subtrees store the squashed history of my such dependencies in this repo, but without the manual misery of Git submodules.
+On a new device, fetching all my dependencies is 1 `git clone` away.
 Upgrading & downgrading dependencies is a concise, familiar Git experience as well.
+Forget copy/pasting the dependencies' source.
+Git can keep them in sync.
+Subtrees are also effective for contributing upstream.

     Generally I don't like the noise of external dependencies.
 I like to keep the repo focused on what makes the repo special.
-So keeping subtrees in here might change when the community agrees on a superior Vim package manager.
-Until then, subtrees are the lightest way I've found.
+But a few vendored dependencies here and there are lightweight to manage via Git.

+    * (Previously this section boasted about managing Vim plugins via subtrees.
+      That can work for a few subtrees, but the history and plugin management becomes a real headache when there are a lot of subtrees. `git log --graph` this repo to see the mess.
+Vendored dependencies should be the exception, not the standard.)

 ### Why I Don't Like It